 NOTE: If a recipient has an attending physician involved in his/her care, the physician should be consulted before discharge with his/her review and decision included in the discharge note.
-This order shall be submitted to the hospice PAU with the required Medicaid discharge forms within five calendar days.
+This order shall be submitted to the hospice PAU with the required Medicaid discharge forms within two calendar days.
+This order shall be submitted to the hospice manager with the required Medicaid discharge forms within two calendar days.